infumap/infumap/tools/gpu/README.md

 By default the gateway listens on `127.0.0.1:8787` and forwards:

-- `/tag` to the image tagging service
+- `/image-extract` to the image tagging service
-- `/embed` to the text embedding service
+- `/text-embed` to the text embedding service
-- `/convert` to the text extraction service
+- `/pdf-extract` to the text extraction service

+The gateway also keeps legacy aliases for existing callers:

+- `/tag`
+- `/embed`
+- `/convert`

 The child services keep their own defaults: